mavryk-network/flexmasa/README.md

 100000000
 ```

-An EMA threshold of 100,000,000 signifies that, after upgrading to the Oxford
+An EMA threshold of 100,000,000 signifies that, after upgrading to the Atlas
 protocol, nairobibox will require more than an hour (with block times set to
 one second) to activate adaptive issuance.
 For quicker activation, consider using
-`oxfordbox start_upgrade_with_adaptive_issuance`.
+`atlasbox start_upgrade_with_adaptive_issuance`.

 ### Smart Optimistic Rollups